system76/tech-docs/src/models/thelio-massive-b1.2/repairs.md

 ## Troubleshooting the Thelio-IO USB connection:

 The Thelio-IO boards connect to the motherboard's USB headers for firmware updates and fan control within the host OS.
+If the fans seem to be stuck on full blast, check the Thelio-IO USB connections.

 **Tools required:** Cross-head (Phillips) screwdriver (optional)
 **Time estimate:** 15 minutes